Chenning04/peigy/docs/source/Clarifications.rst

 ----------

 The simulations are computationally intensive.
-For example, in our :ref:`demo model<demo_params>`, there are around 230,000 time steps in total and the number of calculations is at the level of millions.
+For example, in our :ref:`demo model<demo_params>`, there are around 230,000 time steps in total and the total number of operations is at the level of millions.
 We're doing our best to maximize speed: the current model is about 600 times faster than our initial implementation.
 There might still be room for further speed boost.

 There are two major sources for runtime: size of model and parameters.
 It's easy to see larger models (i.e. larger spatial dimension and ``maxtime``) take longer runtime.

-As for parameters, larger values of payoff matrix and mu1, mu2, smaller values of kappa1 and kappa2 would result in longer runtime.
-These values are related to size of time step in our fundamental algorithm.
+As for the parameters, larger values of :math:`\mu1` & :math:`\mu2` and payoff matrix, smaller values of :math:`\kappa1` and :math:`\kappa2` would result in longer runtime.

-Larger (or smaller, in terms of kappa) values of these parameters would result in more time steps and hence longer runtime, even if spatial dimension and ``maxtime`` are fixed.
+These parameters are related to the size of time step in our fundamental algorithm, and change of their values would result in more time steps and hence longer runtime, even if spatial dimension and ``maxtime`` are fixed.

-|

 .. _model_used: